 Existence of an open access version will not significantly influence production decisions: all monographs will be professionally copyedited, typeset, and have a unique cover design.
 Unlike many other publishers, we don’t separate out OA books in how we present them on our website, in our catalogs, at conference displays, etc. A University of Michigan Press book is a University of Michigan Press book, with the same guarantee of quality that readers have come to expect since our foundation in 1930, whatever the business model used.

 Open access does not permit abuse or misuse of a book, nor is an open access book at any greater risk of misuse online than any other digitally-available book.
 In fact, making the book easy to find, search, and view in full on a trustworthy web platform may undermine piracy, because it is easier to trace any excerpt from the work back to the original publication.
-And making a copy of the book freely available to read reduces the incentive of piracy.
+And making a copy of the book freely available to read reduces the financial incentive of piracy.

 You will still receive royalties on sales of print and for-sale ebook copies in accordance with the terms of your contract.
-We treat a payment from the Knowledge Unlatched program as equivalent of a sale to participating libraries, and will pay royalties at the level set out for ebooks in your contract.

 We track usage of online open access books in several ways, including Google Analytics, and reports from third-party platforms that host our OA books, such as OAPEN and JSTOR.
 We make this information available to authors when possible.
 We are actively developing more systematic, proactive ways to consistently deliver usage metrics to authors, and welcome your input about what information is most useful and important to you.